Feb 4, 2017

 Foreigner’s Rights in Mexico

 Context is important: Let’s take a moment to see things through ordinary Mexican’s eyes: Mexico has a long history of US invasions, along with very painful big losses of over half of Mexico’s territory, all at the gun-point of the US Military.
-As a reaction to those past difficult realities, Mexico wrote laws that limit outside influences of foreigners inside Mexico. … In those contexts, it can be important to understand ~ our legal Rights ~ and to understand the legal restrictions ~ for foreigners in Mexico.
+As a reaction to those past centuries of multiple repeated US invasions of Mexico, Mexico wrote laws that limit outside influences of foreigners inside Mexico. … In those contexts, it can be important to understand ~ our legal Rights ~ and to understand the legal restrictions ~ for foreigners in Mexico.